Unified Configuration (styx-uconf)¶

 configuration to the component.

-A component declaration in a processor configuration has an id
+A component declaration in a processor configuration has an id and a

 executor: